flatland-association/flatland-book/resources/travelwise.md

 ![Two Layers](./travelwise/two-layers.drawio.png)

-A passener, therefore, _hops on_ a vehicle running on the infrastructure layer.
+A passener, therefore, _hops down on_ a vehicle running on the infrastructure layer.
 On each node of the graph where a transfer is possible (stations, stops, airports,...) the passenger _hops back up_ and _sees_ the possible paths on its own graph.

 ### Environments